8 Gadgets that Help You Save Energy

 Reducing the amount of energy your household consumes can save money and the environment.
 The obvious targets are heating and cooling, but it's also important to monitor your gadgets and electronics gear.

-We've gathered ten devices that will help you determine where you're losing money, keep your consumption of energy down and ensure you keep spending under control.
+We've gathered nine devices that will help you determine where you're losing money, keep your consumption of energy down and ensure you keep spending under control.

 Save money on heating & cooling